ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ### Separate and combine

-A feature [requested by Dmytro Perepolkin](https://github.com/ropensci/magick/issues/213) are the `image_separate` and `image_combine` functions.
+A feature [requested by Dmytro Perepolkin](https://github.com/ropensci/magick/issues/213) is implemented in the `image_separate` and `image_combine` functions.
 Separate splits an image into multiple frames, one frame per channel, usually 3 (RGB) or 4 (CMYK).
 Combine does the exact opposite: it joins the mono-channel frames back into a single multi-channel image.
-This makes it possible to extract or manipulate a single channel of the image.
+Together, these functions make it possible to apply operations on a single channel of the image.

 Let's look at an example.
 We first read an RGB image and split it into channels: